uptrace/bun-docs/docs/postgres/performance-tuning.md

 ## work_mem

 `work_mem` specifies the max amount of memory each PostgreSQL query can use before falling back to temporary disk files.

-If your queries often use temp files, consider increasing `work_mem` value and lowering the max number of concurrent queries via [max_connections](#max-connections).
+Every query may request the value defined by `work_mem` multiple times so be cautious with large values.

 ```shell
 work_mem = <1-5% of RAM>
 ```

+If your queries often use temp files, consider increasing `work_mem` value and lowering the max number of concurrent queries via [max_connections](#max-connections).

 ## maintenance_work_mem